How to Use a Hotshoe Flash

 Flash features are great but, how do you actually use a flash?
 Keep reading to learn how.

-In a previous post I went through some of the most common and recommended features we may find in a hotshoe flash.
+In a previous post, I went through some of the most common features you may find in a hotshoe flash.
 It was not a comprehensive list, but more of a general view of hotshoe flashes.

 But, how do you actually use a flash on your camera’s hotshoe?
 It’s actually a matter of remembering a formula and some simple calculations, as you’ll see later in this post.

-Even though I use other flashes, for this post and explanation I’m going to use a simple flash which doesn’t zoom, doesn’t tilt nor swivel and its powered by the camera, Fujifilm’s EF-X8.
+Even though I use other flashes, for this explanation I’m going to use a simple flash.
+This flash doesn’t zoom, doesn’t tilt nor swivel and it’s powered by the camera: Fujifilm’s EF-X8.

 Guide Number

-While going through the common flash features, I explained that the main feature or characteristic in a flash is its Guide Number (GN).
-This is a measure of the flash power, and it’s described as the theoretical coverage distance of a flash under specific conditions.
+While going through the flash features, I explained that the main characteristic in a flash is its Guide Number (GN).
+This is a measure of the flash power.
+It’s described as the theoretical coverage distance of a flash under specific conditions.

 The usual conditions used to describe this coverage distance are:

-That last bit may seem odd, because f/1 lenses are not common, but we need to remember these are all theoretical conditions.
-Once we use our own camera settings, we’ll be able to determine the actual coverage of a flash, use a special formula.
+That last bit may seem odd, because f/1 lenses are not common.
+However, we need to remember these are all theoretical conditions.
+Once we use our own camera settings, we’ll be able to determine the actual coverage of a flash.
+We’ll need a special formula.

 The Formula